fls-bioinformatics-core/sc-gex/notebooks/160k_Human_Integrated/Integrated.md

-# 5. Clustering of cells
+# 5 - Cell clustering

 Here, we recommend using any or all of graph-based methods, for example **Walktrap**, **Louvain** and **Leiden** algorithms, for cell clustering.